Lymphedema Evaluation & Treatment in Phoenix

 - Fibrosis (thickening and hardening of the skin)

-Lymphedema Treatment at Arizona Vein & Laser Institute
+Lymphedema Treatment at Arizona Vein and Laser Institute

 - Comprehensive physical therapy and decongestive therapy programs